vuejs/v2.vuejs.org/src/v2/guide/components.md

 ### Component Naming Conventions

-When registering components (or props), you can use kebab-case, camelCase, or TitleCase.
+When registering components (or props), you can use kebab-case, camelCase, or PascalCase.

 ``` js
 // in a component definition